 An extended player for the blues rock fans.

-The beautiful cover photo, taken by my wife Rachel, was of a lazy "beach cow" on the Scottish Hebridean Isle of Barra.
+The beautiful cover photo, taken by my wife Rachel, was of a sleeping "beach cow" on the Scottish Hebridean Isle of Barra.
 Unfortunately this had to be changed for the Facebook censors as they thought I was trying to sell animals...
 Stupid machine people.

 Review of Blues For The Red Cow